fisca-ai/fisca/src/content/homepage/en/index.md

       content: "We use AI to automatically identify accurate medical coding from doctors note"
     - name: "Compliant"
       icon: "/images/oop.svg"
-      content: "We are compliant with the Swiss medical coding and insurance, less time to worry about insurance claims"
+      content: "We are compliant with the Swiss medical coding and insurance, less time to worry team insurance claims"
     - name: "Customer Service"
       icon: "/images/user-clock.svg"
       content: "We are available 24*7"